mgvander/beverage-collection-database-webpage/README.md

 ## Known Problems, Issues, And/Or Errors in the Program

 For development purposes, the program does not use HttpsRedirection(), which leaves the connection insecure.

+For development purposes, remove the requirements for a set length, inclusion of an alphanumeric character, inclusion of a digit, and inclusion of an uppercase letter, in the creation of a password.